daved01/Adversarial_Examples_GANs/docs/_pages/02-5_Implementation-DeepFool.md

 The decision boundaries are linearized locally if they are non-linear.
 For multi-class classifier the steps above can be generalized.
 For details see the original paper.

 We use the Python implementation which is [available](https://github.com/lts4/deepfool) from the authors and copy it to the `modules` folder.
-To use it we have to remove the softmax layer from the googleNet which is shown in the [Jupiter Notebook](https://github.com/daved01/Adversarial_Examples/blob/master/05_Deep_Fool.ipynb).
+To use it we have to remove the softmax layer from the googleNet which is shown in the [Jupyter Notebook](https://github.com/daved01/Adversarial_Examples/blob/master/05_Deep_Fool.ipynb).